Mass ascension launches balloon event after COVID-19 hiatus

 Organizers said over 540 balloons were registered for this year’s event.
 The 2019 fiesta drew nearly 600 balloons from across the U.S. and 17 other countries.

 Fiesta organizers said they won’t be checking for vaccination cards but noted precautions are being taken to preserve social distancing and provide access to hand sanitizer and hand-washing stations.
+Indoor dining for balloon pilots and VIPs has been canceled.

-More than 80 balloons that come in special ornate or cartoonish shapes will be disbursed throughout the launch field, rather than clustered together — encouraging crowds to spread out, Fiesta spokesman Tom Garrity said.
+More than 80 balloons that come in special ornate or cartoonish shapes will be disbursed throughout the launch field, rather than clustered together — encouraging crowds to spread out, fiesta spokesman Tom Garrity said.

-Scheduled events include a chainsaw carving display, fireworks, sky divers, musical stage performances and a strolling mariachi band.
+Scheduled events include a chain saw carving display, fireworks, sky divers, musical stage performances and a strolling mariachi band.